LUTZ BUSINESS INSIGHTS

 Desktop software has some disadvantages, including the need to be working on the computer(s) where it’s installed.
 Because they’re newer, though, top-of-the-line accounting websites are not quite as advanced (in terms of features) as local solutions.
 But they’re not far behind.
 Like desktop software, you can customize them to meet your needs.
 And if the one you choose lacks functionality in a specific area, you can integrate it with any of hundreds of add-on solutions.
 You’ll pay a subscription fee for the main accounting sites, ranging from roughly $20-70/month.

 Because switching from one method to another can be challenging and time-consuming, you’d be wise to select an option that doesn’t overwhelm you but leaves you some room to grow.
 We’d be happy to help you choose and get started.
+Feel free to contact us for questions or assistance.

 ABOUT THE AUTHOR

-AMANDA HARPSTER + CLIENT ACCOUNTING SERVICES MANAGER
+AMANDA HARPSTER + CLIENT ADVISORY SERVICES MANAGER

 AREAS OF FOCUS